hubba180/mr-rodgers/README.md

 * Output: 8
 * Complete: True

-**Behavior** The program takes a number input from the user and displays a string counting up to that number in the output
+**Behavior** The program takes a number input from the user and displays a string counting up to that number from 0 in the output
 * Input: 5
 * Output: 012345
 * Complete: True